barumau/pandunia/polski/polski-pandunia.md

 być umiejscowionym (być ulokowanym, stać) - be loka
 być wezwanym, być wzywanym, być nazwanym, być nazywanym - be nam
 być widzianym - be vide
-być wycentrowanym, być w środku - jung
+być wycentrowanym, być w środku - jong
 bóbr - kastor
 bóg, bóstwo - deu
-bąk, bączek - rota van gi
+bąk, bączek - rota vanu gi
 bęben - guma
 bławatek - blu sentaure
 błotnik - fan defa bano